 I am passionate about biomathematics.
 I envision research in quantitative biology as a constant exchange of ideas between experts in quantitative fields (i.e. computer science, engineering, mathematics, physics, statistics) and experts in biological sciences.
 This conversation enriches biology with the insight provided by quantitiative methods, and it enriches quantitiative fields with the demands of complex problems originated in biology.
 Joel Cohen put it succinctly and brilliantly: "mathematics is biology's next microscope, only better; biology is mathematics' next physics, only better".

 My current efforts in quantiative biology research focus on multi-scale analysis of infectious disease and other ecological problems: (i) the characterization of malaria, from the within-host dynamics to the epidemiology of this infectious disease, and (ii) modeling dispersal and population dynamics of genetically modified organisms.
-We produce mathematical, computational, and statistical models ranging from molecular interactions to spatial distribution and interaction of populations.
+In my lab we produce mathematical, computational, and statistical models ranging from molecular interactions to spatial distribution and interaction of populations.
 The data sets we study are large, heterogeneous and complex; we use machine learning in big data.

 I also believe that the most desirable level of achievement is that of a polymath.
 I try to reflect that ideal in my work.